+What’s the best waterless shampoo for cats?
 Does waterless shampoo work on cats?
-That is a great question and one I am asked often.
+These are great questions and ones I am asked often.

 It truly would be a godsend to have “miracle in a bottle” waterless shampoo to apply to a cat’s coat, leaving it clean, lustrous, mat-free, and rid of grease with very little effort.
 But the reality of the situation is that nothing works to achieve the desired results like a good, old-fashioned bath with shampoo and water.
 Because cats are greasy, the shampoo used needs to be one that does a thorough job of removing grease and oily residue from both the skin and coat.

 Many cat owners and groomers are under the impression that cats have dandruff because they have dry skin.
 Unless a cat has some strange health issue that is causing dry skin (I’ve yet to encounter this in all my years of cat grooming), the dandruff is a result of dead, dirty, greasy skin that needs to be scrubbed with a good shampoo and lots of water.
 Rubbing a waterless shampoo into the coat, whether it be in the form of a powder, mousse, or spray, does nothing to remove the grease, dandruff and filth from a cat’s coat.
 Waterless shampoo, in any form, may mask bad odors but will do little else.
 And sometimes waterless shampoo can exacerbate any problems a cat already has, making mats or tangles worse or increasing the amount of dandruff (dead, flaky skin).

 Think of it this way……..if you did not wash your hair for 6 years, would you consider your head/hair clean after simply applying a foam or mousse and then towel drying and combing out?
 Would you consider your hair clean if you sprinkled some flowery-scented powder over your head and then combed out your hair?
 What about after spritzing your head with a bottle of waterless shampoo spray?